kempcarlos/ng2-basic-workshop/README.md

     - bootstrap: launch the application by bootstrapping the root AppModule. https://angular.io/guide/bootstrapping#the-bootstrap-array

-    - exports:

-    - providers:

-   - Explain each property in the @Module annotation
+    - exports: the main application view, called the root component, that hosts all other app views.
+Only the root module should set this bootstrap property https://angular.io/guide/architecture#modules

+    - providers:  creators of services that this module contributes to the global collection of services; they become accessible in all parts of the app. https://angular.io/guide/architecture#modules

 - Components
    - Explain each property in the @Component annotation
 - Injectables(Services)